kusasalethusithole1/storing-big-data-predict/part_1_overview.md

  - *Stack name*: Again, use your task name designator as instructed in [Step 1, action 3](#step-1-establishing-prerequisites), e.g. `DEDOREXP-Windows-Instance`.
  - *KeyName*: Choose the name of the EC2 key pair created in [Step 1, action 4](#step-1-establishing-prerequisites), e.g. *DEDOREXP-keypair*.
- - *VPC*: Choose the VPC configured in the previous template (should be tagged with 'DE-Extract' if launched correctly).
+ - *VPC*: Choose the VPC configured in the previous template (should be tagged with '2301FTDEDOREXP-Extract' if launched correctly).
- - *Subnet*: Choose the subnet configured in the previous template (should be tagged with 'DE-Extract Data Center Subnet' if launched correctly).
+ - *Subnet*: Choose the subnet configured in the previous template (should be tagged with '2301FTDEDOREXP-Extract Data Center Subnet' if launched correctly).
- - *SecurityGroupIds*: Choose the security group tagged with 'DE-Extract-WindowsInstanceSG', as configured in the previous template.
+ - *SecurityGroupIds*: Choose the security group tagged with '2301FTDEDOREXP-Extract-WindowsInstanceSG', as configured in the previous template.
  - *LatestWindowsAmiid*: Leave this as the default value of `/aws/service/ami-windows-latest/Windows_Server-2019-English-Full-Base`.

 Your boss mentions that this stack will ask for IAM role permission acknowledgement, but shouldn't require any additional configurations otherwise.